Alkarion02/odin-recipes/Landing_Page/README.md

-Created a Landing Page using html and css.
+This is a simple Landing page for a fictional eyewear company.
+It is built using only html and css.